-- Chill the dough for about an hour, or until it’s firm to touch.
-This helps the butter solidify, so that the cookies don’t spread while baking.
+- Chill the dough for about an hour, or until it’s firm to the touch.
+This helps the butter solidify so that the cookies don’t spread while baking.

-- A little tip if using cookie stamps.
+- A little tip if using cookie stamps or cookie cutters.
 Make sure to dip the stamp into flour BEFORE stamping (preferably after each stamp) to keep the dough from sticking.

 Customize Your Cookies!

 These shortbread cookies taste delicious plain, but could also be dressed up with frosting, glaze, lemon, a chocolate drizzle, nuts, chocolate chips, or sprinkles.
 I love to double the recipe and make one batch plain and the other batch into cranberry orange shortbread cookies.
 They are so delicious!